Sergio Femar (Pontevedra, 1990)

 In his childhood in Pontevedra, Femar often wandered through spaces such as shipyards, fascinated by these already used materials but still full of possibilities.
 Now his work is based on found pieces of wood, reused and transformed into an artistic object.
 This desire to make recycling a vital part of his speech arises from concerns about the overexploitation of resources and the excessive speed with which human beings consume and dispose of things.
-Through his desire to “give materials second chances” he incorporates into his pieces a rich history that manifests itself in small shapes, indentations and textures that subtly condition its final form, the application of color, etc.
+Through his aspiration to “give objects second chances” he incorporates into his pieces a rich history that manifests itself in small shapes, indentations and textures that subtly condition its final form, the application of color, etc.

 His work is characterized by a connection with the current times, with the present moment.
 His paintings are an amalgan of daily images that cross each other, objects he finds and transforms.
 This is where Sergio’s work molds to the environment and it is complemented with it as a manner to connect to the ever-changing world we live in.